SvenMichaelKlose/tunix/src/tunix/README.md

 BLK1 is pushed on the stack and popped off on return.
 Other blocks are preserved the same way just in time.

+# Process Creation

+A completey new process is created once when TUNIX starts: process 0.
+From then on, running processes are cloned only by the fork() system call. {explain the convenience}.

+{explain baby state of process}

 # Drivers